F. Scott Fitzgerald: Return to Hollywood

-During this last phase of his career, Fitzgerald's screenwriting tasks included revisions on Madame Curie (1943) and an unused dialogue polish for Gone with the Wind (1939)—a book which Fitzgerald disparaged as unoriginal and an "old wives' tale".
-Both assignments went uncredited.
+During this last phase of his career, Fitzgerald's screenwriting tasks included uncredited work on A Yank at Oxford, revisions on Madame Curie (1943) and an unused dialogue polish for Gone with the Wind (1939)—a book which Fitzgerald disparaged as unoriginal and an "old wives' tale".
+Both of the later assignments also went uncredited.
 His work on Three Comrades (1938) became his sole screenplay credit.
 To the studio's annoyance, Fitzgerald ignored scriptwriting rules and included descriptions more fitting for a novel.
 In his spare time, he worked on his fifth novel, The Last Tycoon, based on film executive Irving Thalberg.
 In 1939, MGM terminated his contract, and Fitzgerald became a freelance screenwriter.
 During his work on Winter Carnival (1939), Fitzgerald had an alcoholic relapse and sought treatment by New York psychiatrist Richard Hoffmann.

 Director Billy Wilder described Fitzgerald's foray into Hollywood as like that of "a great sculptor who is hired to do a plumbing job".
 Edmund Wilson and Aaron Latham suggested Hollywood sucked Fitzgerald's creativity like a vampire.
 His failure in Hollywood pushed him to return to drinking, and he drank nearly 40 beers a day in 1939.
 Beginning that year, Fitzgerald mocked himself as a Hollywood hack through the character of Pat Hobby in a sequence of 17 short stories.
 Esquire originally published The Pat Hobby Stories between January 1940 and July 1941.
 Approaching the final year of his life, Fitzgerald wrote regretfully to his daughter: "I wish now I'd never relaxed or looked back—but said at the end of The Great Gatsby: I've found my line—from now on this comes first.
 This is my immediate duty—without this I am nothing."